rsdoiel/antenna/socal_north.md

 date: 2023-10-22, from: The Round Up (Peirce College Student Newspaper)

 <p>Teachers should be able to share their political views with their students.
 According to the Hechinger Report by Charlotte West, studies show that teachers’ political</p>
-<p>The post <a rel="nofollow" href="https://theroundupnews.com/2023/10/21/pro-teachers-should-express-their-political-views-in-the-classroom/">Pro: Teachers should express their political views in the classroom</a> appeared first on <a rel="nofollow" href="https://theroundupnews.com">The Roundup</a>.</p>
+<p>The post <a href="https://theroundupnews.com/2023/10/21/pro-teachers-should-express-their-political-views-in-the-classroom/">Pro: Teachers should express their political views in the classroom</a> appeared first on <a href="https://theroundupnews.com">The Roundup</a>.</p>

 <https://theroundupnews.com/2023/10/21/pro-teachers-should-express-their-political-views-in-the-classroom/?utm_source=rss&utm_medium=rss&utm_campaign=pro-teachers-should-express-their-political-views-in-the-classroom>